marmelab/postgres-queries/README.md

 Extend [node-pg-pool](https://github.com/brianc/node-pg-pool)
 Allow to connect to postgresql and execute query
 It adds:
-- namedQuery
+- Named query parameter support
-- a link helper to link a query builder to the client.
+- An helper to link a query builder to the client.

 ## Query Builder
 The main idea behind the query builder is to be able build a query thanks to a configuration object: